GraemeClarke/CSC_475_Visualizer/README.md

    **Linux:** cube.space(demo version).x86
 <br />

-The "demo version" contains a pre-selected list of songs, and the "mic version" uses built-in microphone input to create visualizations.
+To run the built-in microphone, input-based version (MacOS only) run "cube.space(mic version).app"

-To run wav file input version, run "cube.space (wav version)" located in the folder "WAV Reading Version".
+To run the wav file input version (MacOs only), run "cube.space (wav version)" located in the folder "WAV Reading Version".
 This application file can be ran in any directory that has wave files, and it will recognize/visualize them in sort order.
 Note that this version is experimental, music is unpausable and wont be played until initial hitting of **space** key.

 ![alt text](https://github.com/GraemeClarke/CSC_475_Visualizer/blob/master/sample_images/Tunnel_Scale.png "Tunnel Scale")